Piatra Mare Mountains

 The range consists mainly of limestone and Carpathian flysch.
 The rock forms a predominantly north–south ridge, from which structured side combs extend to the west, and steep drops to the east.
 The highest peak, also called Piatra Mare, stands at 1844 m (although sources differ on the exact height).

-Since 2015 the area was filed with recreational activities, a zip line that starts at the 7 steps cascades and ends at Dâmbul Morii.
+Since 2015 the area was filed with recreational activities, such as a zip line that starts at the 7 steps cascades and ends at Dâmbul Morii.

 The seven cascades area was rebuilt in 2014.

 The mountain is a popular recreation and hiking area.
 In addition to the treeless summit that allows an unobstructed panoramic view in all directions, the main landmarks are: